-The TMP401 has 11 registers for setting comparator limits for both the local and remote measurement channels.
+The TMP411 has 11 registers for setting comparator limits for both the local and remote measurement channels.
 These registers have read and write capability.
-The high and low limit registers for both channels span two registers, as do the temperature registers.
+The High and Low Limit Registers for both channels span two registers, as do the temperature registers.
 The local temperature high limit is set by writing the high byte to pointer address 0Bh and writing the low byte to pointer address 16h, or by using a single two-byte write command (high byte first) to pointer address 0Bh.
-The local temperature high limit is obtained by reading the high byte from pointer address 05h and the low byte from pointer address 16h, or by using a two-byte read command from pointer address 05h.
+The local temperature high limit is obtained by reading the high byte from pointer address 05h and the low byte from pointer address 16h.
 The power-on reset value of the local temperature high limit is 55h/00h (+85°C in standard temperature mode; +21°C in extended temperature mode).